 Our Mission Is To Improve The Health Of Women of Color ThroughEducation, Engagement & Empowerment

 The overall health of American women has improved over the past few decades, but not all women have benefitted equally.

-Many minority women continue to lag behind white women in a number of areas, including quality of care, access to care, timeliness, and outcomes.
-Although there have been improvements in minority women’s health, we still have a lot of progress to make.
+Many women of color continue to lag behind white women in a number of areas, including quality of care, access to care, timeliness, and outcomes.
+Although there have been improvements in women of color's health, we still have a lot of progress to make.

 How We Help

-We provide programs to improve the health of minority women & girls through education, engagement, and empowerment.
+We provide programs to improve the health of Women Of Color through education, engagement, and empowerment.

 Become A Sponsor

-Support our health programs to increase health literacy and decrease health disparities among minority women and girls in the U.S.
+Support our health programs to increase health literacy and decrease health disparities among women of color and girls in the U.S.

 BGH’s Minds Matter Mental Health Campaign is comprised of interactive workshops that are designed to help you take control of your mental health.

 BGHF’s Minds Matter is a mental health workshop series In partnership with public libraries across the country and National Network of Library of Medicine.
 The workshop series is done both virtually and in-person and includes an entire mental health awareness social media campaign that spearheaded by BGHF’s college ambassador program.